 Time plays such an important role in anything we do.
 But when we go against the way time works, we add a great deal of stress to our lives.

 Time is a gift, but only if we use it.
 If we don’t and it just goes by, then it doesn’t help us during our healing journey.
 Time is incredibly powerful when we use it to invest in our future, be it by resting, restoring, or building.
+Time is also a nonrenewable resource – we can never make more time, we can only invest it wisely.

 What is important to remember is that we want time ON OUR SIDE.
 It’s never too late to start.
 Take advantage of time’s gifts by taking each present moment as a present to use wisely.
 Focus on the tiniest step with 100% of your headspace, doing the best you can.
+No more, no less.
+Time is on our side when we are flowing rather than fighting with ourselves.

 Using models describing the development of competency and teams, we can see that time is a powerful ally if we go through the stages thoughtfully and with intention.